alg810/CardServerProxy/README.MySQLUserManager.txt

 therefor not compatible with the one used in dukereborns cmum.
 But its possible to import users to the mysql database through xml sources and the plugin "MySQLWebManagementPlugin".
 So you can just pass in the url of your genxml.php and it will import the users to the database.

 On csp startup the MySQLUserManager creates the needed tables automatically when they don't exist.
 The user used for that therefor needs the rights to do that.
-Also when the table gets created it will store a default user "admin" with the password "secret".

 TODO/SUGGESTIONS:
 -----------------